neondatabase/website/content/docs/community/contribution-guide.md

 ## Heading levels

-Page headings the frontmatter.
-This heading is translated into an h1 element when the page is converted to HTML.
+Tne page title in the frontmatter is translated into an h1 element when the page is converted to HTML.

 - For each subsequent section, the heading level should be increased.
 In other words, add an additional # character before the topic title.
-- Try to avoid heading levels beyond H5 (###).
+- Try to avoid heading levels beyond h4 (####).
 - Do not skip a level, e.g., do not go from ## to ####.
-- Ensure there's a blank line before and after the topic title.
+- Ensure there's a blank line before and after the heading.

 ## Common markup

 - Link markup: `[link](/)`
 - Italics markup: `*italic*`
-- Bold markup: `**strong**` - but that doesn't make sense, by default terms appearance is already bold
+- Bold markup: `**strong**`
 - monospace: `baktick`

 ## Code blocks